President and CEO

 Susan N. Dreyfus is president and CEO of the Alliance for Strong Families and Communities, a strategic action network of social sector organizations that has a national reach in thousands of communities across America.

 She is dedicated to advancing equity in society through access and opportunity so all people can reach their full potential.
 She believes in the power of the social sector to be influencers of larger systemic change through its excellence, distinction, innovation, and influence.

 Prior to joining the Alliance in 2012, Dreyfus was secretary for the Washington State Department of Social and Health Services.
 She was appointed by Gov. Chris Gregoire in May 2009 and approved by the senate.
 She served as a member of the Governor’s Executive Cabinet.
 She had responsibility for Medicaid, aging and long-term care, child welfare, behavioral health care, juvenile justice, economic assistance, and other human services.

 Before her work in Washington state, Dreyfus served as senior vice president and chief operating officer for the Alliance.

-Dreyfus loves being with her family, including her husband of 39 years, circuit court judge Lee S. Dreyfus, Jr, her adult children, and three grandchildren; with another one expected later in 2017.
+Dreyfus loves being with her family, including her husband of 39 years, circuit court judge Lee S. Dreyfus Jr, her adult children, and grandchildren.